MadibaLab/CPInspector/extensions/firefox_extensions/hotspot/README.md

 # Hotspot
-A Chrome extension that intercepts cookies.
+A Firefox extension that intercepts cookies.